 1. The Headshot

 A clear, friendly shot of your face.
-You know, the “this is me” photo.
-This should be your main shot – well-lit, inviting, and approachable.
+This should be your main shot — well-lit, inviting, and approachable.
 Skip the overly serious or mysterious vibe.
 Hinge users tend to engage more with profiles that seem warm and authentic.

 2. Full-Body Pic

 Show your whole self, but keep it casual.
 No need for over-the-top glam.
-A full-body photo helps potential matches get a sense of your vibe and how you carry yourself.
+A full-body photo helps potential matches get a sense of your presence and how you carry yourself.
 Whether you're at the beach, hiking, or simply chilling in a park, make sure it feels natural and relatable.
+Avoid mirror selfies for this one — they tend to read as low-effort.
+Ask a friend or use a timer propped up at a distance.

 3. In Action

 Capture yourself doing something you love.
-Whether it’s hiking, cooking, or playing the guitar, this shows you have interests beyond just dating.
-Action shots make great conversation starters.
-If you love biking, show yourself on a trail; if you're passionate about photography, include a shot with your camera in action.
+Whether it's hiking, cooking, or playing the guitar, this shows you have interests beyond just dating.
+Action shots make great conversation starters because they give someone a specific hook to comment on.
+If you love biking, show yourself on a trail; if you're passionate about photography, include a shot with your camera in hand.

 4. Social Proof

-A photo with friends.
-It tells people you’re fun and sociable—but make sure you’re the star of the shot!
-Avoid group photos where you’re hard to identify, or where your friends outshine you.
+A photo with friends tells people you're fun and sociable — but make sure you're easy to identify.
+Avoid group photos where you blend into the crowd or where your friends are noticeably more visible than you.
 This image should say, "I'm fun to be around," without making it a guessing game of who's who.
+One or two group photos is plenty; more than that starts to feel like you're hiding behind other people.

 5. Travel or Adventure